 - Easy.
 Chili should not be fussy.
 My general chili policy is that once the initial chopping and browning is done, I want to set the chili and forget it.
 Making this Paleo Chili in the Instant Pot keeps it totally hands free.
 (More hands-free Instant Pot recipes abound in this post, 15 Healthy Instant Pot Recipes!)
 No Instant Pot?
-I have a tips for a Paleo chili slow cooker method and stovetop method listed in the recipe for you too.
+I have tips for a Paleo chili slow cooker method and stovetop method listed in the recipe for you too.

 - Bring on the Veg.
 I’m a sucker for all-in-one meals, and this Paleo Chili is the perfect contender.
 In addition to being a Paleo chili with sweet potato (one of my favorite veggies to add to any chili), the ingredients include an entire head of cauliflower (Yes!
 Really!
 Once you sauté it with the beef, you can’t tell the two apart), bell peppers, and…a can of pumpkin.
 Don’t run.
 Like the cauliflower, its flavor is completely neutralized once it cooks with the other ingredients (I also used it in this Pumpkin Chili).
 I sent this recipe to my sister, who was highly skeptical, and both she and my brother-in-law approved!

 - Spiced So Nice.
 I like my chili with complex flavor and a bit of a kick.
 This Paleo Chili also has a bit of cinnamon, which gives it extra warmth.
 It doesn’t overpower the chili, and, I must say, it makes it especially addictive.

 - Toppings.
 Choose your own adventure!
 Avocado and fresh cilantro are mandatory around here.
 Since this is a Paleo chili, I avoided dairy, but if you aren’t following a Paleo diet, you can add cheese (or plain Greek yogurt, my favorite swap for sour cream) if you’d like.

 - Bean-Flexible.
 Like my Whole30 Chili, this recipe as written is for a Paleo beanless chili (and it is a compliant Whole30 chili recipe too).
 If you are not following a Paleo or Whole30 diet, you can go ahead and add beans if you’d like, or you can check out my recipe for classic Instant Pot Chili, which does include beans.